gburghardt/element_store/README.md

             }
         };

-Instances of `Parent' will have the following method:
+Instances of `Parent` will have the following method:

 - form() -> Returns a `<form>` tag